-Virginia Medicaid members will soon be part of Cardinal Care - a single system of care for all of our 2 million members.
+Virginia Medicaid is in the process of planning for Cardinal Care - a single system of care for all of our 2 million members.
 Cardinal Care will connect members to the care that they need when they need it and reduce transitions between programs as their health care needs evolve.
 All managed care and fee-for-service Medicaid members will be part of the Cardinal Care program.
-The Cardinal Care program will combine the two managed care programs of Medallion 4.0 and Commonwealth Coordinated Care Plus (CCC Plus) into one program beginning in the summer of 2022.
-Medallion 4.0 serves children, pregnant individuals, and expansion adults.
+The Cardinal Care program will combine the two managed care programs of Medallion 4.0 and Commonwealth Coordinated Care Plus (CCC Plus) into one program.
+Medallion 4.0 serves children, pregnant individuals and adults.
 CCC Plus serves older adults, disabled children and adults, and individuals receiving long-term services and supports (LTSS).
-The fee-for-service program will continue to serve newly enrolled members for a short time and those with limited health coverage.
+The fee-for-service program will continue to serve newly enrolled members for a short time as well as those with limited health coverage.

-Cardinal Care will continue to offer members the same programs and services, and will not reduce or change any existing coverage.
-Members can maintain their health plan and do not need to take any action to enroll in Cardinal Care.
+Cardinal Care will continue to offer members the same programs and services and will not reduce or change any existing coverage.
+Members in managed care can maintain their health plan and do not need to take any action to enroll in Cardinal Care.
 Members can also continue to use their blue-and-white Medicaid ID cards.
-New cards with the Cardinal Care logo will be phased in starting in 2023.
 Both the old and new cards will be accepted by Medicaid providers.
-Members in managed care will receive new ID cards from their health plan in early 2023.

 Cardinal Care will offer the following for our members: